lmc297/SNPBac/README.md

 **-\-remove_recombination [True or False]**
 Remove SNPs found in regions of recombination identified using Gubbins.
 If set to True, Gubbins will be used to identify regions of recombination in the consensus genomes, and SNPBac will filter out SNPs found in these regions when producing a final matrix and fasta of core SNPs.
 Setting this to False will bypass Gubbins.
-Default is set to True.
+Default is set to True (Note that Gubbins requires at least 4 sequences; if you are calling variants in fewer than 4 samples, set this option to False).

 **-t/-\-threads [integer]**
 Number of threads to use.
 Default is set to 1.